TidioPoland/tidio-lp-tracking/README.md

 # @TidioPoland/tidio-lp-tracking

-Reusable analytics module for Tidio projects builded on Next.js using Amplitude.
+Reusable analytics module for Tidio projects builded on Next.js using Amplitude with GDPR-compliant Cookiebot integration.

 ## Features